programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 But why invest time in reverse engineering old games?
 There are several motivations behind this practice.
 Historical preservation plays a significant role.
 Just as historians study traditional art and literature to understand human culture, examining Media artifacts like video games offers a window into the creative and technical history of modern digital culture.
 The act of reversing becomes a game in itself, where the challenge lies in unravelling the original developer's work.

-{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-01.png" alt="Visual description of figure image" caption="Figure 1.
+{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-01.png" alt="The illustration shows a stack of rectangles, on top of each other, each containing a label and standing for a layer.
+Some rectangles are also overlapping or divided into smaller units.
+On the left side are the labels software and hardware to illustrate which layers belong to which category.
+The software category on top contains layers such as applications and operating system.
+Among the the bottom hardware category are layers such as processor, memory, transistor and others." caption="Figure 1.
 Schematic visualization of a computer's hardware and software layers." %}

 A computer operates through a layered architecture, where hardware and software components work together to process and execute instructions.
 At the lowest level, transistors form the building blocks of digital circuits, which combine to create processors, memory, and input/output (I/O) systems.
 These hardware components are managed through the instruction set architecture (ISA), which defines how the processor interprets and executes machine code.
 Firmware and assemblers translate low-level machine code into instructions the hardware can execute, while higher-level software like compilers and interpreters convert human-readable code into machine instructions.
 The operating system serves as a bridge between hardware and software, managing system resources and enabling applications to run smoothly.